-- A central dial to set the frequency in KHz. - A ring to test the equipment.
+- A central dial to set the frequency in KHz. - A ring to test the equipment: "HG" will move sphere indicator deviation bars on top-left position, "BD" will move deviation bars on bottom-right position.

 UHF2 panel, located on left console, is animated but does not have any usage in the simulator.